Extracting light-cone wave functions from covariant amplitudes: a detailed study in scalar field theory: Conclusion and outlook

 \section{Conclusion and outlook}

 In this study, we established a framework to derive light-cone wave functions from covariant off-shell amplitudes in scalar field theory.
 Our approach hinges on a conjectured formula, Eq.~\eqref{eq:relation-scalar} or~\eqref{eq:relation-scalar-integrated-integrated}, that bridges covariant amplitudes and light-cone wave functions, validated through detailed comparisons with one-loop LCPT calculations (Sec.~\ref{sec:validation}).
-Applying this formula to the $1\to 2$ particles transition, we streamlined the computation of wave functions by converting known covariant amplitudes, effectively bypassing the complexities inherent in light-cone quantization methods (Sec.~\ref{sec:re-computation}).
+We streamlined the computation of two-particle wave functions of a single asymptotic particle at one-loop accuracy by converting known covariant amplitudes, effectively bypassing the complexities inherent in light-cone quantization methods (Sec.~\ref{sec:re-computation}).
 We suggested that this framework may be applied to higher orders (Sec.~\ref{sec:two-loops}).

 This work sets the stage for future research.
-First, we plan to extend these methods to gauge theories in an upcoming publication.
-Second, it is crucial to explore whether the conjectured formula~(\ref{eq:relation-scalar-integrated-integrated}) is fundamentally equivalent to light-cone quantization, beyond low-order perturbation theory and already in scalar theory, and to identify any potential limits.
-Finally, applying this method to compute higher-order perturbative wave functions, leveraging the sophisticated literature on covariant scattering amplitudes and Feynman diagrams, presents an exciting direction for further study.
+First of all, we will extend these methods to gauge theories in an upcoming publication: checking whether our formula, extended to quantum electrodynamics/chromodynamics, is able to reproduce the known $\gamma^*\to q\bar q$ wave-function at one-loop accuracy (see e.g.~\cite{Beuf:2016wdz,Beuf:2017bpd}) would be a good test.
+Second, it is crucial to explore whether Eq.~\eqref{eq:relation-scalar-integrated-integrated} generalizes beyond the regime in which it has been validated here.
+Indeed, at this stage, our confidence in Eq.~\eqref{eq:relation-scalar} and~\eqref{eq:relation-scalar-integrated-integrated} rests on its term-by-term agreement with LCPT in a regime where the latter is itself unambiguous and free of the complications alluded to in the Introduction (see also, e.g., Ref.~\cite{Polyzou:2023vjj}).
+Extending the formula to a regime where LCPT itself is genuinely problematic -- one of the original motivations for this program -- has not yet been demonstrated.
+Regardless, applying this method to compute higher-order perturbative wave functions, leveraging the sophisticated literature on covariant scattering amplitudes and Feynman diagrams, presents an exciting direction for further study.

 Fundamental questions about light-cone quantization, such as the systematic implementation of renormalization, or, even more fundamentally, the equivalence of light-cone and covariant quantizations, have been repeatedly raised.
-We hope our approach may shed new light on some of these issues.
+We hope our approach may help shedding new light on some of these issues.